kosamad/Cosmo-Keys/README.md

 - The Code Institute for all course material and their tutors for their aid when I was stuck with Jest.

 - My friends and family for testing the game and letting me talk my code at them, helping me figure out how to fix it.
+This is espeially true for my sister who had to repeatedly test the apple functionality of the game.

 - The City Of Bristol 2023 September cohort, for providing support on slack and specifically Chloe for making me feel less alone in my Jest/javascript struggles.